Dynamic Viscosity (mPas) Explained

 For sticky/abrasive media, smooth stainless steel surfaces (e.g. Ra < 0.8 μm) are recommended for good drainability and hygienic cleaning.
 For chloride-containing media, consider stainless steel 316 grades.

 Need support with the design?
-We recommend the right agitator and a suitable mixing vessel for your medium.
+We recommend the right and a suitable for your medium.